mapbox/ecs-watchbot/docs/building-a-template.md

 ## Building a Watchbot template

-Watchbot provides two important methods to help you build a CloudFormation template:
+Watchbot provides a method to build a CloudFormation template:

 - **watchbot.template(options)** creates CloudFormation JSON objects for the various Resources that Watchbot needs in order to do its job.
-- **watchbot.merge(...templates)** takes multiple CloudFormation templates and merges them together into a single JSON template.

-With those two tools in hand, creating a Watchbot stack will generally involve:
+With that tool in hand, creating a Watchbot stack will generally involve:
 - determine the appropriate `options` to provide to `watchbot.template` for your situation.
 See the table below for more details on the various required options, optional ones, and default values.
 - write a CloudFormation template that defines the configuration parameters, stack outputs, permissions required by your worker containers, and any additional resources that are required in order to process jobs.
 - write a script which merges the two templates, adding Watchbot's resources to your template.